yuI4140/Base/README.md

 # Base
- This repository is for save some repositories that are small  and don't need a entire repo
+This repository is for storing some repos that are small and don't need a full repo.